brizzbane/surgetrader/README.md

 - make the bot run on multiple exchanges: use Bitex and dependency injection instead of my homegrown python-bittrex to interact with Bittrex.
 - log program information via logging instead of print statements and save them to disk as well as printing them.
 - use unique names for profit reports written to HTML/CSV
+- if takeprofit.py notices an unfilled buy that is older than 30 minutes, then it should cancel the buy and delete the database entry

 # DISCLAIMER